swright573/django-vertical-multi-columns/README.rst

 Comments & Support
 ------------------
-If you have questions about usage or development you can contact <a href='mailto:lsusanwright573@gmail.com>lsusanwright573@gmail.col</a>.
+If you have questions about usage or development you can contact `Susan Wright`.

 Special Thanks
 --------------

 * To `Graham Wright` for his guidance and support in publishing this.

+.. _`Susan Wright`: `mailto:lsusanwright573@gmail.com
 .. _`Graham Wright`: https://github.com/gwright99/gwright99.github.io
 .. _`read the docs`: TBD
 .. _`mailing list`: TBD